act-rules/act-rules.github.io/pages/contribute.md

 If you are not ready to carry a rule all the way through the process, you can partner up with someone else who wants to do it.

-Partnering up with someone outside of your own organisation for rule writing will sharpen the rule, which is why we often do that in the [site-title] work.
+Partnering up with someone outside of your own organisation for rule writing will sharpen the rule, which is why we often do that in our work.

 Depending on how polished your rule proposal is, you can either add your idea as an issue or a pull request.